univention/univention-corporate-server/doc/architecture/concepts/replication.rst

 * Information about file shares

-The domain replication in UCS also ensures that the affected UCS systems run follow-up actions once the changes are replicated.
-The actions can comprise of, for example, updates to configurations of services and making the changes available to the users.
+The domain replication in UCS also ensures that the affected UCS systems run follow-up actions after the changes are replicated.
+The actions can contain, for example, updates to configurations of services and making the changes available to the users.